billkoul/AndrotomistLite/README.md

 AndrotomistLite consists of a console application written in .NET Core 3.1 which allows:

-1. Static analysis of .apk files using apkTool<br>
+1. Static analysis of .apk files using <a href="https://github.com/Giannisgre/APKProfiler">APKProfiler</a><br>
 2. Dynamic instrumentation using Frida<br>

-Static analysis is ready-to-go with Apktool (https://ibotpeaches.github.io/Apktool/), just place the apktool in the same folder as the Runner.exe (bin\Debug / bin/Release)<br>
+Static analysis requires Apktool (https://ibotpeaches.github.io/Apktool/), just place the apktool in the same folder as the Runner.exe <br>

 Dynamic instrumentation requires extra configuration in the appsettings.json file, such as the android platform tools folder path, the frida folder path, instrumentation script path, and remote address & port to allow connections with network VMs<br>